snowyu/node-abstract-nosql/README.md

 __return__

 * if any result: return a two elements of array
-  * the first is the key
+  * the first is the key, the first element could be null or undefined if options.keys is false
-  * the second is the value
+  * the second is the value, the second element could be null or undefined if options.values is false
 * or return false, if no any data yet.